Moscovium: Naming

 Using Mendeleev's nomenclature for unnamed and undiscovered elements, moscovium is sometimes known as eka-bismuth.
 In 1979, IUPAC recommended that the placeholder systematic element name ununpentium (with the corresponding symbol of Uup) be used until the discovery of the element is confirmed and a permanent name is decided.
-Although widely used in the chemical community on all levels, from chemistry classrooms to advanced textbooks, the recommendations were mostly ignored among scientists in the field, who called it "element 115", with the symbol of E115, (115) or even simply 115.
+Although widely used in the chemical community on all levels, from chemistry classrooms to advanced textbooks, the recommendations were mostly ignored among scientists in the field (for whom it was not created anyway), who called it "element 115", with the symbol of E115, (115) or even simply 115.

 On 30 December 2015, discovery of the element was recognized by the International Union of Pure and Applied Chemistry (IUPAC).
 According to IUPAC recommendations, the discoverer(s) of a new element has the right to suggest a name.
 A suggested name was langevinium, after Paul Langevin.
 Later, the Dubna team mentioned the name moscovium several times as one among many possibilities, referring to the Moscow Oblast where Dubna is located.
+This name had previously been considered by the JINR for element 116, but it was then decided to name that element livermorium.

 In June 2016, IUPAC endorsed the latter proposal to be formally accepted by the end of the year, which it was on 28 November 2016.
 The naming ceremony for moscovium, tennessine, and oganesson was held on 2 March 2017 at the Russian Academy of Sciences in Moscow.